Standards Group:

 Details

-As with all other systems, applications should be fully tested whenever they undergo noteworthy changes.
-An important part of the change control process, testing can reveal unanticipated security vulnerabilities before an application goes into production.
+Testing is an important part of the change control process, as it can reveal unanticipated security vulnerabilities before a system goes into production.

 It is recommended that all application changes be reviewed in a test environment before production deployment.
 While many options exist for doing this, two important considerations are: the test environment should not be Internet accessible and the entire application should be tested (aka, regression testing).

 A range of tools can help test your application for vulnerabilities.
-Here's a breakdown of the different types.
+These can be automated as part of a secure development lifecycle.

 - Static Application Security Testing (SAST) - SAST Tools scan the source code of an application to find vulnerabilities.
 Since they don't require the application to be running, they can be used early in the development process.